aceoffix/aceoffix7-springboot3-simple/README.md

   has been published to the [Maven Central Repository](https://central.sonatype.com/artifact/com.acesoftcorp/aceoffix).
   It is recommended to use the latest version.

-  If you are using Tomcat 10 or a later version, use the following `pom.xml` configuration.
+  use the following `pom.xml` configuration.

   ```xml
   <dependency>